Enfey/UoN-CS-MSci-Notes/Semester 1 Y3/Linkers and Loaders/Chapters/Chapter 9.md

 - `.gnu.version`, `.gnu.version_d`, `.gnu.version_r`.
 	Described earlier.
 #### Shared Object Dependencies
+When a link editor processes an archive library, it extracts library members and copies them into the output object file.
+These statically linked services are available during execution without involving the dynamic linker.
+Shared objects must also provide services, and the dynamic linker must attach the proper shared object files to the process image for execution, mapped `RO` and `COW` for writable data pages.

+ When the dynamic linker maps a consumer object into memory, it inspects the `DT_NEEDED` entries of the dynamic structure to identify the shared objects that are needed to supply the program's services.
+By repeatedly connecting referenced shared objects and their dependencies, the dynamic linker constructs a complete process image.
+When resolving symbolic references, the dynamic linker examines the symbol tables with a breadth-first search.
+That is, it first looks at the symbol table of the executable program itself, then at the symbol tables of the `DT_NEEDED` entries (in the order they appear in `.dynamic)`, and the `DT_NEEDED` entries of those libraries (second-level), in order, and so on and so forth.
+This ensures the first-found definition in that traversal is used for symbol interposition and definition, unless `DF_SYMBOLIC` or visibility rules alter precedence.
+Shared object files must be readable by the process; no other permissions are required.
+	Even when a shared object is referenced multiple times in the dependency list, the dynamic linker will connect the object only once to the process.

+##### Names and Path Searching
+Names in the dependency list are either copies of `DT_SONAME` strings or the path names of shared objects used to construct the full process image.
+For example, if the link editor builds an executable file using one shared object's references with a `DT_SONAME` entry of `lib1` and another shared object with the path name `/usr/lib/lib2`, the executable will contain `lib1` and `/usr/lib/lib2` in its `DT_NEEDED` entries.

+If a shared object name has one or more slash (`/`) characters anywhere in the name, the dynamic linker uses that string directly as the path name from which to retrieve a library name.

+###### Resolving Library Names Without Direct Paths
+Three facilities specify shared object path searching:

+1.  `DT_RUNPATH`
+	The dynamic array entry with `DT_RUNPATH` yields a string that holds a list of directories, delimited by colons (`:`).
+For example, the string `/home/dir/lib:/home/dir2/lib:` tells the dynamic linker to search first the directory `/home/dir/lib`, then `/home/dir2/lib` and then the current directory to find directories.
+2. `LD_LIBRARY_PATH`
+	A variable called `LD_LIBRARY PATH` in the process environment, passed in `envp` array (array of character pointers to NUL-terminated strings, which constitute the environment for the new process image).
+This may hold a list of directories, optionally followed by a semicolon, and another directory list.
+It informs the dynamic linker of paths to search that may deviate from system default library directories.
+The following values would be equivalent to the `DT_RUNPATH` example:
+	`LD_LIBRARY_PATH=/home/dir/usr/lib:/home/dir2/usr/lib:`
+	`LD_LIBRARY_PATH=/home/dir/usr/lib;/home/dir2/usr/lib:`
+	`LD_LIBRARY_PATH=/home/dir/usr/lib:/home/dir2/usr/lib:;`
+	Some programs such as the link editor may treat the lists before and after the semi-colon differently, however the dynamic linker does not.
+3. **Default system library directories**
+	If the other two groups of directories fail to locate the desired library, the dynamic linker searches the default directories, `/usr/lib` or other such directories may be specified by the ABI supplement for a given processor.
+When the dynamic linker is searching for shared objects, it is not a fata error if an ELF file with the wrong attributes is encountered in the search e.g., `e_ident[16]` fields are not as required.
+The dynamic linker exhaustively searches all candidate directories until compatible library is found or all options are exhausted.

+For security reasons, the dynamic linker ignores `LD_LIBRARY_PATH` for [setuid](https://man7.org/linux/man-pages/man2/setuid.2.html)/[setgid](https://man7.org/linux/man-pages/man2/setgid.2.html) programs.
+These run with elevated privileges.
+Allowing `LD_LIBRARY_PATH` to influence library loading would let unprivileged users inject malicious libraries.
+##### Substitution Sequences
+When a string provided by dynamic array entries with the `DT_NEEDED` or `DT_RUNPATH` tags and in pathnames passed as parameters to the [dlopen()](https://man7.org/linux/man-pages/man3/dlopen.3.html), a dollar sign (`$`) introduces substitution sequence.
+This sequence consists of `$` immediately followed by either longest *name* sequence or a name contained within left and right braces (`{`) and (`}`).
+A name is a sequence of bytes that start with either a letter or an underscore followed by zero or more letters, digits, and underscores.
+If a dollar sign is not immediately followed by a name  or brace-enclosed name, the behaviour of the dynamic linker is unspecified.

+If the name is `ORIGIN` then the substitution sequence is by the dnamic linker with the absolute pathname of the directory in which the object containing the substitution sequence originated.
+Moreover, the pathname will contain no symbolic links or `.` or `..`.
+Otherwise, when the name is not origin, the behaviour of the dynamic
 ### Execution View

 ### Linking with shared libs and Running Programs